-38.1.
-Contracts must be executed by signature or as a deed as follows
+381. Contracts must be executed by signature under hand or as a deed on the direction of Legal Services/Monitoring Officeras follows

-Goods & Service

-- (a) Up to £25k Responsible Officer - (b) Up to £100k Finance - (c) Up to £250k Project Director - (d) Up to £500k Monitoring Officer, Chief Finance Officer, Chief Executive - 382 All works contract to be executed as a deed to ensure a 12-year latent defect period is applied. - 38.3.
-Copies of all executed contracts must be provided to the Procurement and Contracting Manager for inclusion in the contracts register - 39.
-Contract Award notices (Regulation 50 PCRs) - 39.1.
-Award Notices must be published in accordance with the following decisions. - (a) Where a new Framework or Contract is let and it is over the EU threshold in the OJEU and on Contracts Finder.
+Goods & Service (a) Up to £25k Responsible Officer (b) Up to £100k - Finance (c) Up to £250k Project Director

+- (d) Up to £500k Monitoring Officer, Chief Finance Officer, Chief Executive - 382 All works contract to be executed as a deed where the Monitoring Officer so directs to ensure a 12-year latent defect period is applied. - 383.
+Copies of all executed contracts must be provided to the Procurement and Contracting Manager for inclusion in the contracts register.
+The Procurement and Contracting Manager shall maintain the contracts register.

+39. Contract Award notices (Regulation 50 PCRs)

+39.1.
+Award Notices must be published in accordance with the following decisions.